Welcome to our World’s Greatest Artist study on Michelangelo!

 The Teeny Tot stopped by to observe.
 She noted the exceptional job Strawberry was doing.
 Here is her finished piece.
 We just did a small part obviously!
 I had her trace a rough outline of the Creation of Adam with pencil before she started painting.
 We used tempera paints, and then outlined the hands with a black sharpie once she was done.

 If you haven’t been following along, this year for art, we are going to study 8 different world famous artists.
 We have chosen to do art twice a week, and are covering one artist each month.
-We’re using my World’s Greatest Artists Vol. 1 curriculum, which you can download FREE, just click on the image below!
+We’re currently using my World’s Greatest Artists Vol. 1 curriculum!